-You don’t see much written about Guatemala City since most leisure travelers high-tail it out of the capital to go to more enticing spots.
+You don’t see much written about Guatemala’s capital city since most leisure travelers high-tail it out of the capital to go to more enticing spots.
 Antigua is less than an hour and a half away, Lake Atitlan is driving distance, then there are market towns and adventure launching spots elsewhere.
+But we’ve got the scoop on where to stay in Guatemala City.

 Westin Camino Real

 If you like rum, head one building over to the tasting room for some delicious aged Ron Zacapa and Ron Botran.
-See more details at the hotel website or book a room through Priceline, with rates starting around $120 double.
+See more details here, with rates starting around $120 double.

 Real Guatemala Intercontinental